mariesajan/Project8_FindADocDircetory/README.md

 ## FindADoc Directory

-This application is to find the details of different doctors across different categories.
+This website finds the details of doctors across different departments.

-The user can filter the doctors based on the **Locations** or the **Departments** which they are working for.
+You can filter the doctors based on the `Locations` or `Departments`.

+### Installation

-Database used here is Cassandra.
-So [download cassandra](http://www.planetcassandra.org/cassandra/)
+Database used here is [Cassandra ](http://www.planetcassandra.org/cassandra/)

-Save the **myscript.cql** in your local path.
-Then open the cql shell and execute the myscript.cql using the command:
+Run  `myscript.cql` in cql shell.

-> source '/filepath/myscript.cql';
+     source '/filepath/myscript.cql';

-This script file is for saving the keyspaces and the required tables in the database.
+_This saves the keyspaces and the required tables in the database._

-After that, start the server using the command:
+Start the server.

-> npm start
+    npm start

 Invoke the website at port 3000.